rancher/rke2-docs/docs/security/fips_support.md

 ## CNI

-As of v1.21.2, RKE2 supports selecting a different CNI via the `--cni` flag and comes bundled with several CNIs including Canal (default), Calico, Cilium, and Multus.
+RKE2 supports selecting a different CNI via the `--cni` flag and comes bundled with several CNIs including Canal (default), Calico, Cilium, and Multus.
 Of these, only Canal (the default) is rebuilt for FIPS compliance.

 ## Ingress

-RKE2 ships with NGINX as its default ingress provider.
-As of v1.21+, this component is FIPS compliant.
+RKE2 ships with FIPS compliant NGINX as its default ingress provider.
 There are two primary sub-components for NGINX ingress:

 - controller - responsible for monitoring/updating Kubernetes resources and configuring the server accordingly
 - server - responsible for accepting and routing traffic